A. J. Ayer: Life

-From 1959 to his retirement in 1978, Ayer held the Wykeham Chair, Professor of Logic at Oxford.
+From 1959 to his retirement in 1977/1978, Ayer held the Wykeham Chair, Professor of Logic at Oxford.
 He was knighted in 1970.
 After his retirement, Ayer taught or lectured several times in the United States, including as a visiting professor at Bard College in 1987.
 At a party that same year held by fashion designer Fernando Sanchez, Ayer confronted Mike Tyson, who was forcing himself upon the then little-known model Naomi Campbell.
 When Ayer demanded that Tyson stop, Tyson reportedly asked, "Do you know who the fuck I am?
 I'm the heavyweight champion of the world", to which Ayer replied, "And I am the former Wykeham Professor of Logic.
 We are both pre-eminent in our field.
 I suggest that we talk about this like rational men".
 Ayer and Tyson then began to talk, allowing Campbell to slip out.
 Gully Wells, Ayer's stepdaughter via Dee Wells, records the same event with some slight variation of detail.

 Ayer was also involved in politics, including anti-Vietnam War activism, supporting the Labour Party (and later the Social Democratic Party), chairing the Campaign Against Racial Discrimination in Sport, and serving as president of the Homosexual Law Reform Society.
+In 1978 he was interviewed for Bryan Magee's Men of Ideas television show, where he spoke about logical positivism and its legacy, later in 1987 he appeared on Magee's The Great Philosophers in an episode centering on Frege, Russell and Modern Logic.

 In 1988, a year before his death, Ayer wrote an article titled "What I saw when I was dead", describing an unusual near-death experience after his heart stopped for four minutes as he choked on smoked salmon.
 Of the experience, he first said that it "slightly weakened my conviction that my genuine death ... will be the end of me, though I continue to hope that it will be."
 A few weeks later, he revised this, saying, "what I should have said is that my experiences have weakened, not my belief that there is no life after death, but my inflexible attitude towards that belief".

+He asked A. C. Ewing what he was most looking forward to in the afterlife, the immediate response being: "God will tell me whether there are synthetic a priori propositions."
+Ayer comments that "It says something [...] about the nature of the subject that this answer should be endearingly absurd."